-The City of Botany Bay, in conjunction with the Bureau of Meteorology, has produced a rainfall, intensity, duration and frequency table up to the 1% AEP design storm events for the City of Botany Bay (refer to Table 1 and Table 2).
+Bayside, in conjunction with the Bureau of Meteorology, has produced a rainfall, intensity, duration and frequency table up to the 1% AEP design storm events for Bayside (refer to Table 1 and Table 2).
 These tables shall be used for the design and computation of discharges.
 Data for greater than the 1% AEP design storm or 72 hour duration shall be obtained from the station nearest to Botany as depicted in Australian Rainfall and Runoff.